-Additionally,rapid breathing expels volatile gases out of your body that become harmful if they build up, and the increased blood flow stimulates your liver to perform its 3000+ daily functions more efficiently.
+Additionally, rapid breathing expels volatile gases out of your body that becomes harmful if they build-up, and the increased blood flow stimulates your liver to perform its 3000+ daily functions more efficiently.
 Nutritionally speaking, exercise is very important for health because it increases nutrient exchange at the cellular level.
 This makes it essential in any nutritional programme with the goal of nourishing all cells of the body!

 You should implement exercise in your daily routine.
 Sedentary people are at a greater risk of poor health and should make a concerted effort to make time every day to be physically active in some way.
 There are several clinical reasons for implementing an exercise regime into your life:

-b) Your body has 29 core muscles, located mostly in your back, abdomen and pelvis.
-This group of muscles provide the foundation for movement throughout your whole body.
+- Your body has 29 core muscles, located mostly in your back, abdomen, and pelvis.
+This group of muscles provides the foundation for movement throughout your whole body.
 Strengthening the core muscles, by means of hip and mid-section movements, increases flexibility, but more importantly, having a strong foundation (core) protects and supports your back, makes you less prone to injury, and ensures greater balance and stability.

 Get sufficient sleep

-Sleep deprivation over just 2-4 nights has been shown in clinical studies to result in a decline in problem solving abilities, reduced mood, a pessimistic attitude towards life and in some cases the development of a mild depression.
+Sleep deprivation over just 2-4 nights has been shown in clinical studies to result in a decline in problem solving abilities, reduced mood, a pessimistic attitude towards life, and in some cases the development of mild depression.

 This Week’s Quote: